cuynu/vancedx/README.md

 **No internet connection:**
 - Remove your account from Vanced MicroG (If have and try again)
-- Wipe Vanced MicroG & YouTube Vanced & YouTube Music Vanced app data and cache
+- Wipe Vanced MicroG & YouTube Vanced+ & YouTube Music Vanced+ app data and cache
 - Enable auto start for Vanced MicroG if you use heavy customized Android version such as  MIUI,OneUI,FlymeOS,HarmonyOS,etc
-- For Tecno user : Find and open Phone Master app, go to auto start manager, allow Vanced microG and YouTube Vanced auto start.
+- For Tecno user : Find and open Phone Master app, go to auto start manager, allow Vanced microG and YouTube Vanced+ auto start.

 **App not installed :**
 - Free up some storage space and try again
 - Uninstall official YouTube Vanced client downloaded from Vanced Manager or other unknown sources then try again.
 Reason : Mismatch signature.
-- Make sure you have downloaded Universal version of YouTube Vanced/YouTube Music Vanced.
+- Make sure you have downloaded Universal version of YouTube Vanced+/YouTube Music Vanced+.
 - Check out if old Vanced still installed in multiple user & virtual space mode

 **Crash when opening & MicroG does not run in background :**
 - Install or reinstall Vanced MicroG
 - Turn off battery optimization for Vanced MicroG
 - Allow Vanced MicroG run on background or auto start (on heavy customized OS : MIUI,OneUI,FlymeOS,HarmonyOS,etc)
-- For Tecno user : Find and open Phone Master app, go to auto start manager, allow Vanced microG and YouTube Vanced auto start.
+- For Tecno user : Find and open Phone Master app, go to auto start manager, allow Vanced microG and YouTube Vanced+ auto start.
 - Wipe app data and cache
-- Reinstall YouTube Vanced client
+- Reinstall YouTube Vanced+ client

 **Not responding when watch videos :**

-- If you got YouTube Vanced not responding when watch a videos, that's because Return YouTube Dislike trying to get the dislikes from the API, but due to poor network conditions, RYD unable to get the metrics, resulting in unresponsive YouTube.
+- If you got YouTube Vanced+ not responding when watch a videos, that's because Return YouTube Dislike trying to get the dislikes from the API, but due to poor network conditions, RYD unable to get the metrics, resulting in unresponsive YouTube.
 Turn off RYD in settings if you often have unstable network connection.

 **Not responding when not watch any videos :**